Policy on Extenuating Circumstances Affecting Assessment

 1. Introduction

-The University recognises that students’ study and preparation for assessment may on occasion be affected by a range of factors, including extenuating circumstances, and that students may on occasion be unable to complete assessments.
+Swansea University recognises that students’ study and preparation for assessment may on occasion be affected by a range of factors, including extenuating circumstances, and that students may on occasion be unable to complete assessments.

-The following policy has twin aims: to ensure that students with valid claims of extenuating circumstances are treated fairly and consistently; and to protect the standard of the University’s awards.
+- To ensure that students with valid claims of extenuating circumstances are treated fairly and consistently; and

 2. Underlying Principles